 Make sure your products meet all food safety and labeling rules.
 Keep in mind that regulations can vary from country to country.
 Focus on branding and packaging that appeal to your target audience, as these factors help build trust and recognition.

 Before you talk to a private label manufacturer, make sure you have a clear plan for your product.
-This plan should cover details like flavor types, ingredient choices (such as organic, gluten-free, or non-GMO), any certifications you need (like Halal or Kosher), and the packaging design.
+This plan should cover details like flavor types, ingredient choices (such as organic, gluten-free, or non-GMO), any certifications you need (like Halal or Kosher), the packaging design, and the desired texture of the product.
 Good communication helps avoid confusion and makes sure the product matches your vision.

 Private label manufacturers often have MOQs that dictate the minimum batch size they are willing to produce.
 Make sure their MOQ aligns with your budget and market demand.
+Some manufacturers specialize in bulk or industrial-scale production, which may result in higher minimum order requirements.
 If you’re just starting out, seek manufacturers that cater to smaller businesses or offer flexible batch sizes.

 Food products must adhere to local and international regulations.
 Ensure the manufacturer complies with food labeling laws, ingredient disclosure, and allergen requirements.
 Additionally, consider country-specific guidelines, such as FDA standards in the U.S. or EFSA regulations in Europe.

 Timely delivery is critical for a successful product launch or maintaining stock levels.
-Discuss lead times for production, packaging, and delivery with your manufacturer.
+Discuss lead times for production, packaging, and delivery with your manufacturer, and coordinate when and how finished products will ship to your facility or distribution center.
 Factor in potential delays during busy seasons and ensure their production capacity can meet your long-term growth needs.